Dear Psychology and Internal Medicine Communities,

 By combining causal cognitive thoughts that activates an emotional neurology precipitating a biological effect which consciousness perceives into the singular paradigm emotion, this emotional neuro-linguistic paradigm has emotions as both cause of an event and the effect of the same event it caused.
 Scientifically – and logically – this is unacceptable.

 Sequential brain imaging correlating cognitive awareness, biological changes, and emotional awareness by consciousness would seem to be invaluable research here to validate a cognitive cause/emotional effect paradigm.
 But logically, a person cannot have an emotional response to something until he/she is cognitively aware of that something.
-And emotional feelings of an event entail an awareness of biological conditions of said event which also cannot occur until after there is an actual change in biology.
+And emotional feelings of an event entail an awareness of biological conditions of the same event which also cannot occur until after there is an actual change in biology.
 Any biological changes cannot occur until after there has been some change in cognition.
 Thus logically, the sequential order is (1st) cognitive awareness, (2nd) biological change/state, and (3rd) emotional awareness.

 Emotions are akin to the check-engine-light on the dash of a car.
 The light signifies problems within the mechanical physiology of the engine.
 The light is not the cause of the problem.
 The light is not aberrant nor destructive, but has mechanically evolved to bring to conscious awareness any potential problems within the engine, that if left unresolved, will lead to mechanical breakdown and failure – akin to what is observed in the biology of depression and anxiety that leads to suicide.
 Are people also ignoring, covering up, or taping over an emotional check-engine-light that signals biological susceptibility to illness, disease, and cancer?